isoteriksoftware/express-response-helper/README.md

 });
 ```
 <br></br>
-**.failForbidden([description] [, code] [, message])**: Returns a response with a status code of 403 by default.
+**.failForbidden([description] [, code])**: Returns a response with a status code of 403 by default.
 Useful when the requested API endpoint is never allowed.
 Unauthorized implies the client is encouraged to try again with different credentials.
 Forbidden means the client should not try again because it won’t help.
 All parameters are optional:
   - `description` can be a string, an object or an array of error messages indicating what went wrong.
 The value is **Forbidden** by default.
   - `code` can be used to specify a custom error code (it doesn't have to be a number).
 When it is null, the `status` code will be used.
 It is null by default.
-  - `message` will be returned as the response body in place of a json body.
-Since this function will always return a non-null json response, this parameter is not that useful.
-You will often ignore it.

 Example:
 ```javascript
 app.get('/forbidden', function(req, res) {